jdoleary/Spellmasons/docs/TasksCurrent.md

     - simplest solution is just to make sure that units cannot do damage to the player if they aren't warning of damage incoming on the start of the turn
 - h: bug: saw +0 mana when he tried to mana steal from me; desync bug; i moved when he cast.
     - this is a race condition because I'm still able to move freely after his cast triggers
-- resurrect should take longer to return to base mana
-    - this already is set but it didn't work in brad's playtest... hmm..
 - he can't spawn in while i'm casing a spell
     - same thing with casts, it waits
 - futher investigate '  // Override ref since in prediction it makes a copy of the unit' from 06d754d2